cheddatech/CheddaBoards-SDK/README.md

 ## What is CheddaBoards?

 CheddaBoards provides a **free hosted backend service** for indie game developers to add leaderboards, achievements, and player profiles to their games.
-Your data is stored permanently on and is immutable.
+Your data is stored permanently and is immutable.

 - **Free Tier**: Up to 1000 players per game
 - **Open Source SDK**: This repository